-This might be when a deadline is due or an important event is about to happen and they have to take action.
+The procrastination might be when a deadline is due or an important event is about to happen and you have to take action.

-If you’re a procrastinator, you’re probably familiar with the time you waste doing everything other than getting started on the project or activity you’re procrastinating about.
+If you procrastinate, you’re probably familiar with the time you waste doing everything other than getting started on the project or activity you’re procrastinating about.

 We’ve all experienced the same thing.
 We’re all procrastinators in some way.

-The second step is to identify the reasons behind the what and the why of the procrastination and then develop appropriate strategies to stop procrastinating and get into action.
+The second step is to identify the reasons behind the what and the why of the procrastination and the third step is to develop appropriate strategies to stop procrastinating and get into action.

-When we procrastinate, we squander opportunities and put off important tasks we should be doing, often until it’s too late.
-And when it is indeed too late, we panic and wish we got started earlier.
+But, when we procrastinate, we squander opportunities.
+We put off important tasks we know we should be doing, often until it’s too late.
+And when it is indeed too late, or deadlines are upon us, we panic and wish we got started earlier.

 1. Stop chasing an impossible ideal

-When we set personal goals for ourselves and our business we build a picture of what our ideal future looks like.
+Procrastination often happens when we chase an impossible ideal.
+When we set personal goals for ourselves and our business we build a picture of what that ideal future looks like.

 Once we have this vision, we set goals and actions to help get us there.